Mobile Application Lifecycle Events Spec

 Application Opened

-from_backgroundBooleanWas the app was backgrounded initially?
+from_backgroundBooleanDetermines if the app was backgrounded initially

 url*StringDeep linking URL

-referring_application*StringExternal application that referred the user to the app.
+referring_application*StringExternal application that referred the user to the app

 {